 - There are different definitions of the suggested number of agile team members.
 Some sources state that the team should have 7+-2 members, others that the number of team members shouldn’t be less than 3.

 - The agile manifesto suggests iterations between 2 weeks and 2 months while in XP they may be as short as 1 week.
 Scrum allows iterations to be of various lengths but Andy Crowe says that they are 30 days in length.
 I also came across a dilemma whether 30 days means 30 calendar days or 30 working days.
 From some examples in books I deduced it means calendar days.

 I was relieved that the actual exam didn’t contain a single question where the answer might be ambiguous.
-This is probably due to PMI’s high standards in exam development (which I learned first hand when I participated in a workgroup for PMP exam development some years ago).
+This is probably due to PMI’s high standards in exam development.
 A question may appear on the exam only if the answer can be attributed to at least two different sources.

 Taking the exam

 There are many locations where the exam can be taken, in fact, the list of locations for Ljubljana where I took the exam is about a page long.
 I just picked one location from the list at random to reserve my time slot.